 AGL also pointed out that the Australian Energy Market Operator confirmed that the new plan for the site will make up for any shortfall that will occur when the coal-fired turbines eventually shut down.

-AGL has made it clear that a combination of wind, solar, storage, demand management, gas and an upgrade to the more modern Bayswater generator would provide cheaper, cleaner and more reliable power than extending the life of Liddell.
+AGL has made it clear that a combination of wind, solar, storage, demand management, gas and an upgrade to the more modern Bayswater generator would provide cheaper, cleaner and more reliable power than extending the life of the Liddell plant.